Anti-Aging SkinCare Routine

 Depending on your skin health and the degree of sagging you have a few options:

-Facial Exercises - Facial muscles are attached to the skin.
-This is what allows you to show facial expressions.
-When you exercises your facial muscles by building muscle fiber and enlarging the muscle, you get a fuller, firmer looking face and neck.
+When you engage in the type of facial exercises that build and enlarge muscle fiber, the result is a fuller, firmer looking face and neck.
 This has been my choice for over 20 years.
 See my before and after pictures here...

 2. Grungy-Dull Skin - How To Get Glass Skin

 One of the most common facial skin problems after 50 is a dull, lifeless, or dry skin.
-With youth the skin is appears shiny, clear, poreless, translucent and luminous...
-Or as some call it Glass Skin.
+With youth the skin appears glossy, clear, translucent, and luminous...

 To achieve the Glass Skin look there are several suggestions and combination products to get that light reflection, reduce fine lines and provide a nice smooth surface.

-Exfoliate Ladies, if you're over 40, exfoliating is your best friend!
+Ladies, if you're over 40, exfoliating is your best friend!
 If you haven't done so, you'll be surprised how great your skin will look.

 Exfoliating is especially important after 40 because your skin's not able to shed dead cells as easily or quickly as it did when you were younger.
 This can cause your skin to look dull and rough.

-Plus, exfoliating on a regular basis offers lots of anti-aging skin benefits such as improved skin tone, clarity and collagen production.
-Keeping your skin clear of dead skin cells also allows for creams and serums to penetrate better and offer better results.
+And, keeping your skin clear of dead skin cells also allows for creams and serums to penetrate better and offer better results.

 1. Manual face scrub treatment:

-• Once a week use a homemade face scrub.
+• Once a week, use a homemade face scrub.
 You can purchase scrubbing facials (they come in creams, gels, or cleansers) at any drugstore, but many are made with crushed walnut shells which can scratch the skin.
 Not Good!

-• Better yet, make you own by simply mixing a teaspoon of baking soda with a few drops of water or face oil.
+• Better yet, make your own by simply mixing a teaspoon of baking soda with a few drops of water or face oil.
 Mix until you have a paste like consistency and lightly scrub your face and neck.

 • If your skin is super dry, you can make the scrub with sugar and olive, coconut oil or your favorite face oil.